-Our Mission: Sisterhood of Survivors assists newly diagnosed breast cancer patients and their families, and offer on-going support to those affected by breast cancer, through peer support and educational resources.
+Our Mission: Sisterhood of Survivors assists newly diagnosed breast cancer patients and their families offering on-going support to those affected by breast cancer through peer support and educational resources.

 Sisterhood of Survivors (SOS) began with two women meeting while being treated for breast cancer in the spring of 2002.
 They promised one another that when their treatment was over they would get together for lunch.
-By the time they were able to meet for lunch the group had grown to six and continues to grow and change monthly.
-Monthly luncheons continue to this day.
+By the time they were able to meet for lunch, they had grown to six and continues to grow and change monthly.
+Those same monthly luncheons continue to this day.

-Towards the end of 2005 many in the group wanted to form an Outreach Program in addition to the monthly luncheon meetings.
-They wanted to do something to reach out to newly diagnosed breast cancer patients and created the “Tote” Program.
-Janet Ames, one of original two women, researched and learned the Fresno Regional Foundation allowed organizations to operate under their nonprofit “umbrella”.
-An anonymous donation of $1,000 started the wheels rolling!
-Donations were received from the community and area professionals.
+Towards the end of 2005, many in the group wanted to form an Outreach Program in addition to the monthly luncheon meetings.
+They wanted to do something to reach out to newly diagnosed breast cancer patients; therefore, created the “Tote” program.
+Janet Ames, one of original two founding women researched and found the Fresno Regional Foundation allowed organizations to operate under their non-profit “umbrella.”
+An anonymous donation of $1,000 started the wheels rolling with additional donations received from the community and area professionals.
 The first 25 totes were assembled in May of 2006.
-The totes are now handmade by a breast cancer survivor, and we continue to seek donations as we prepare them quarterly.
-To date over 250 totes have been delivered to newly diagnosed breast cancer patients.
+We continue to seek donations as we prepare totes quarterly.
+To date, SOS cancer survivors have delivered several hundred totes to newly diagnosed breast cancer patients.

-In October of 2006 the first official SOS Newsletter was printed.
+In October of 2006, the first official SOS Newsletter was printed.
 Prior to that, a note was mailed each month to members reminding them of the upcoming monthly luncheon.
-Diana Dhyvetter, a SOS member, offered her time and talents to publish a great newsletter filled with upcoming events, articles of interest, breast cancer resources, volunteer opportunities and more.
-Diana continues to serve and currently the newsletter is distributed to over 750 survivors, supporters and professionals and continues to grow monthly.
+Diana Dhuyvetter, a SOS member, offers her time and talents as for our Website and the Editor for the quarterly newsletter, which is filled with upcoming events, articles of interest, breast cancer resources, volunteer opportunities, and more.
+The website and newsletter reaches thousands of survivors, supporters, and professionals; and continues to grow.

-We offer encouragement, support, monthly luncheons, volunteer opportunities, friendship, a resource library, and a quarterly newsletter filled with inspiration, resources, event information and continue to deliver educational totes to recently diagnosed patients.
-Each tote is delivered by a survivor enabling survivors the opportunity to reach out to others just beginning their treatment allowing the new patient an opportunity to talk to another who has made the journey herself.
-Contents are donated by members of SOS, the community, and professionals.
+SOS offers encouragement, support, monthly luncheons, volunteer opportunities, friendship, and a quarterly newsletter filled with inspiration, resources, event information and continues to deliver educational totes to recently diagnosed patients.
+The tote is delivered by a SOS breast cancer survivor to the newly diagnosed patient, which gives her an opportunity to talk to someone who has made the journey herself.
 SOS totes are delivered at no cost.